 At present, the Public Utilities Commission and utilities only support provision of the discount to individual customers when the customer's electricity supply charges are billed through the distribution utility.

-Enfield Community Power consequently plans to rely on the local Utility to bill all customer accounts enrolled in the Electric Assistance Program.
+Rye Community Power consequently plans to rely on Eversource to bill all customer accounts enrolled in the Electric Assistance Program.
 This represents no change in the provision or funding of this program.